Startup funding is money that private companies receive from various sources and use to accelerate their growth.

 Getting in on the ground floor and funding a startup at this stage can be extremely rewarding, both personally and financially.
 But it’s also risky, because the success rate for early-stage startups is low.

 Venture capital is startup funding provided by firms that raise money from their limited partners and deploy that money in exchange for equity.
-U.S. startups alone raised over $312 billion in venture capital funding in 2021, according to York IE Fuel.
+U.S. startups alone raised over $312 billion in VC funding in 2021, according to York IE Fuel.

-At the early stages, entrepreneurs seeking startup funding typically pitch venture capital firms on why their company is a worthwhile investment.
-Later on, investors may seek out startups on their own.
+At the early stages, entrepreneurs typically get startup funding by pitching VC firms on why their company is a worthwhile investment.
+A pitch deck for investors should include:

 - company and team overview